You can purchase additional annual pension in units of £250 up to a maximum of £8,036 over a period of 1 to 20 years.

 - whether the cost is being met by a single lump sum payment or by regular contributions

 - whether you have chosen to purchase personal benefits only or to also provide benefits for dependents.

 There is an additional pension calculator on the NHS pensions website, which will illustrate how much additional pension will cost.

 You have the choice of paying for the additional pension by either lump sum, or by regular instalment from your salary or a combination of both.

-If paying by regular instalment, you must choose a period of between one and 20 years, ending at your normal pension age (or age 65 for 1995 section members).
+If paying by regular instalment, you must choose a period of between one and 20 years, ending no later than your state pension age.

 Instalment purchase costs are subject to review by the scheme actuary.
 These reviews take place every four years.
 Should the review result in an increase to the cost of the additional pension, you will have the opportunity to terminate your contract.